ltelab/disdrodb/docs/source/readers.rst

 -----------------------------

 The `Reader Implementation Tutorial <https://disdrodb.readthedocs.io/en/latest/tutorials/reader_preparation.html>`_ subsection provides read-only access to the DISDRODB Reader Implementation Tutorial.
-The original Jupyter Notebook tutorial is available in the disdrodb ``/tutorials`` repository (`here <https://github.com/ltelab/disdrodb/blob/main/tutorials/reader_preparation.ipynb>`_) and can be adapted to implement new readers .
+`The original Jupyter Notebook tutorial <https://github.com/ltelab/disdrodb/blob/main/tutorials/reader_preparation.ipynb>`_ is available in the disdrodb ``/tutorials`` repository and can be adapted to implement new readers.

 Please refers to the :ref:`Step 8: Implement the reader <step8>` subsection of the `How to Contribute New Data <https://disdrodb.readthedocs.io/en/latest/contribute_data.html>`_ section of the documentation for further detailed information.